-Taking this information and combining it with the entire past twelve months of Arista home sales, the six and twelve month data points tracked in this Braemar Property Value Report are updated, as seen below.
+Taking these five sales and combining them with the Arista home sales going back to the second half of 2021, our six and twelve month data points are updated as seen below:

 Starting with sold prices, we see both the six month average and six month median are higher than their respective twelve month values.
 Neither the six month average or six month median values have lifted as high above their respective twelve month value as they did last report.
 This is consistent with what we are seeing in the market as we continue to see demand outpacing supply, but mortgage interest rates increasing.
 Buyers are still facing seller market conditions, but are acting more deliberately.
 Gone are the days of insane multiple offers with buyers waiving every conceivable contingency.
 Buyers are more likely to offer list price and insist on appraisal and inspection contingencies, as we find in a more typical seller’s market.
 Low appraisal guarantees are nearly forgotten.
 Right to void home inspections are hanging on.
 Prices will continue to increase, but not by leaps and bounds as they have in the last couple years.